slanska/flexilite/README.md

 ## Features of Flexilite
 - create tables similar to ordinary RDBMS tables: with plain list of scalar typed columns
-- define indexes on those columns (single column indeces only)
+- define indexes on those columns (single column indexes only)
-- define full text search indexes on any column and do full text search
+- define full text search indexes on any column
-- enable tracking all changes (enabled by default) for full traceability
+- enable tracking of all changes (enabled by default) for full traceability
 - convert scalar column or group columns to array, or extract it to a separate table
 - create columns with special types: geospatial, for example, with ability to perform efficient lookup on these columns using reversed indexes
 - related data (like order and its details) may be grouped together and stored physically in the same area of data file.
 Such data can be retrieved all in the single request reducing loading time